PaoloAlbanese/Mobile_Central_MP4/README.md

 I copied and trimmed of commented out code each the part of the unified test website on to the relevant app in final version workspace, running the server after each app was complete and reading any debug error that may arise.
 In the initail prototype website build up, I used the website in any way a perspective customer, registered user or staff member would, taking note of what I would like to see changed and trying to implent it.
 In the final version workspace I retested the webiste as before each time I added a new part from the prototype website.
 Please note: on both the test and the final website there is a marquee within the navbar alerting visitors that the website is on TEST and purchases do not actually take place.
-This is

 ### Main bugs found

 Several pages display a products grid.
 Each product on the grid has a " + " icon that functions as an "add to cart" button.
-The purpose of it is to give the customer the convenience of adding a product to cart from the grid, without having to open the products page first.
+The purpose of it is to give the customer the convenience of adding a product to the cart stright from the grid, without having to open the products page first.
 On click, the " + " invokes the same view that is triggered by the "Add to cart" link in the Products page.
 The problem was that at each new click of " + ", the page was re-rendered and the another " + " and cart icon was appearing beside the first:
 ![double +](dblPlus.PNG)
-This was occurring because for each product on the grid, I had created for loops that where iterating through items in the cart to see if the grid product was either present or absent it.
+This was occurring because for each product on the grid, I had created for loops that where iterating through items in the cart to see if the grid product was either present in the cart or absent from it.
 The purpose was to search for a match and if found, to check the product quantity against the product's stock in order to decide whether to render a " - " or "ban" sign next to the cart icon, so that the user could remove it from the cart with a single click, or be aware that he could not buy more of it.
-But at each addition to the cart the page was refreshing and the products the HTML was going trough the loops again, and the items that were added to the cart first were showing extra + at each run.
+But at each addition to the cart the page was refreshing and the products the HTML was going trough the loops again, and the items that were added to the cart first were showing an extra "+ cart" at each run.

 (please forgive the ''|escape filters, github wouldn't accept the MD file without them, because he mixes up the template tags with the MD liquid tags)